Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals

 \subsection{Gravitational wave frequency estimation}

 We use the proposed model to estimate the frequency of a gravitational wave (GW) signal.
 The GW signal is taken from a well-known binary black hole collision event GW150914 in 2016~\cite{LIGO2016}.
 This signal is evenly sampled at $16,384$~Hz and contains 3,441 measurements.
-More details regarding this data can be found in~\cite{LIGO2016}.
-To estimate the chirp and frequency from the GW measurements, we use the same GHFS MLE method as in the synthetic experiment, which has the best RMSE statistic.
+Details regarding this data are found in~\cite{LIGO2016}.
+To estimate the chirp amplitude and IF, we use the GHFS MLE method which has the best RMSE statistic in the synthetic experiment.
+Our method works out-of-the-box for this data, since the model parameters are automatically inferred from the data via MLE.

-The GW chirp and frequency estimation result is shown in Figure~\ref{fig:gw}.
-From this figure, we can see that the frequency slowly increases from around $50$~Hz at $t\approx 0.35$~s to $80$~Hz at $t\approx 0.4$~s.
+The GW chirp and frequency estimates are shown in Figure~\ref{fig:gw}.
+From this figure, we see that the frequency slowly increases from around $50$~Hz at $t\approx 0.35$~s to $80$~Hz at $t\approx 0.4$~s.
 Then, starting from $t\approx 0.4$~s, the frequency sharply increases to around $250$~Hz until $t\approx 4.3$~s, followed by a sharp decrease from $t\geq 4.3$.
-This estimation result makes sense, as it follows the theoretical prediction from the GW model of merging binary black hole~\cite{LIGO2016}.
-Moreover, the estimated frequency is close to that of the one shown in~\cite[][Fig. 1, left bottom]{LIGO2016}.
-The confidence interval indicates that the estimator is confident around the region $t\in[0.4, 0.43]$ which is the most interesting section. \looseness=-1
+This estimation result makes sense, as it follows the theoretical prediction from the GW model of merging binary black holes~\cite{LIGO2016}.
+Moreover, the estimated frequency is close to the estimate provided in~\cite[][Fig. 1, left bottom]{LIGO2016}.
+The quantile indicates that the estimator is confident in the region $t\in[0.4, 0.43]$ which is the most interesting section. \looseness=-1

 We would like to note that astronomers are typically more interested in visualising the spectrogram of the GW signal than tracking the IF.
 Thus, we do not claim that our method is a practical approach for profiling GW signals compared to what is currently used.